-- 61. Parking of vehicles is allowed one-side parking on 30-foot-wide road.
+- 61.63.
+Parking of vehicles is allowed one-side parking on 30-foot-wide road.
 No parking is allowed on 24-foot-wide road.
 Where there is no on-street parking, fire lane signage shall be installed in locations required by the Hayward Fire Department.
-"No Parking" sign shall meet the City of Hayward Fire Department fire lane requirements. - 62.
+"No Parking" sign shall meet the City of Hayward Fire Department fire lane requirements. - 62.64.
 All public streets, private streets and private courts shall be designed and engineered to withstand 75,000 lbs. gross vehicle weight of fire apparatus.
-Such standard is also applicable to pavers or decorative concrete. - 63.
+Such standard is also applicable to pavers or decorative concrete. - 63.65.
 Spacing and locations of fire hydrants shall be subject to review and approval by the Hayward Fire Department.
 The type of fire hydrant shall be Modified Steamer Hydrant (Clow Valve Co.
 Model LB 614 with one 2-1/2" outlet and one 4-1/2" outlet) in single-family residential area, capable of flowing 1,500 gallons per minute.
-The design and layout of the hydrants shall be reviewed and approved by the Fire Department. - 64.
+The design and layout of the hydrants shall be reviewed and approved by the Fire Department. - 64.66.
 Blue reflective pavement markers shall be installed at fire hydrant locations.
-If fire hydrants are located to be subjected to vehicle impacts as determined by the Hayward Fire Department, crash posts shall be installed around the fire hydrant(s) - 65.
-Where a fire hydrant is located on a fire apparatus road, the minimum road width shall be 26ft. exclusive of shoulders. - 66.
+If fire hydrants are located to be subjected to vehicle impacts as determined by the Hayward Fire Department, crash posts shall be installed around the fire hydrant(s) - 65.67.
+Where a fire hydrant is located on a fire apparatus road, the minimum road width shall be 26ft. exclusive of shoulders.

+- 66.68.
 Buildings are required to install fire sprinkler systems in accordance with NFPA 13D.
-(Deferred submittal by a licensed C-16 Contractor Required) - 67.
+(Deferred submittal by a licensed C-16 Contractor Required) - 67.69.
 Maximum 80 PSI water pressure should be used when water data indicates a higher static pressure.
-Residual pressure should be adjusted accordingly.

-- 68. Underground fire service line serving NFPA 13D sprinkler system shall be installed in accordance with NFPA 24 and the Hayward Public Work Department SD-216.
-Water meter shall be minimum one-inch in diameter. - 69.
+Residual pressure should be adjusted accordingly. - 68.70.
+Underground fire service line serving NFPA 13D sprinkler system shall be installed in accordance with NFPA 24 and the Hayward Public Work Department SD-216.
+Water meter shall be minimum one-inch in diameter. - 69.71.
 An audible alarm bell (device) shall be installed to sound on the exterior of each individual building.
-The device shall activate upon any fire sprinkler system waterflow activity. - 70.
+The device shall activate upon any fire sprinkler system waterflow activity. - 72.
 All bedrooms and hallway areas shall be equipped with smoke detectors, hard-wired with battery backup.
-Installation shall conform to the California Building Code (CBC) - 71.
-When a flow switch is not installed on the riser of a flow thru sprinkler system, smoke alarms shall be interconnected to sound an audible alarm in all sleeping areas within the dwelling unit. - 72.
+Installation shall conform to the California Building Code (CBC). - 70.73.
+CO detectors should be placed near the sleeping area on a wall about 5 feet above the floor.
+The detector may be placed on the ceiling.
+Each floor needs a separate detector. - 71.74.
+When a flow switch is not installed on the riser of a flow thru sprinkler system, smoke alarms shall be interconnected to sound an audible alarm in all sleeping areas within the dwelling unit. - 72.75.
 A minimum 4" self-illuminated address shall be installed on the front of the dwelling in a location to be visible from the street.
 Otherwise, a minimum 6" address shall be installed on a contrasting background and shall be in a location approved by the Fire Department.